 It’s not a party without a buffet of snacks to choose from, but you don’t need to slave away all day in the kitchen to pull it off.
 Tacos make a great main dish, and you can toss a boneless pork shoulder into one crock pot and a slew of chicken breasts into another, add some spices, and let your meat cook itself.
 Chop up some onions, cilantro, and limes, heat up a stack of corn tortillas, and you’re done.
 For a delicious side, make a spicy black bean salad with jicama, corn, red and yellow peppers, jalapenos, avocado, and tomato.
 Toss it with a little vinaigrette spiked with a teaspoon of cumin and a quarter teaspoon of cayenne.
 Skewer pieces of watermelon alternating with mango and kiwi to cool things down, and don’t forget the big bowl of chips ‘n’ salsa.

-Most of the margarita mixes on the market today are tasty enough to serve to your guests, which precludes the need for a lot of ingredients, which can get messy and complicated.
+Most of the margarita mixes today are tasty enough to serve to your guests.
 All you need are the mixer, a bottle of quality tequila, margarita salt, and cut-up limes.
 A colorful umbrella never hurt, either.
 Since you already have the tequila, get a carton of OJ and a bottle of grenadine, and whip up some Tequila Sunrises, garnished with orange and mango slices.
-Mexican Mules are another festive party drink, a south-of-the-border version of the Moscow Mule that’s made with tequila instead of vodka.
+Create a south-of-the-border version of the Moscow Mule that’s made with tequila.
 Just pour ginger beer over a shot of tequila in a glass of ice, and garnish with a lime.
 For those who prefer cerveza to cocktails, have plenty of Corona, Modelo, or Dos Equis on hand.
-And for those who don’t drink, set out some ice-cold Mexican Cokes or concoct a festive punch with a liter of ginger ale and one can each frozen raspberry lemonade concentrate and frozen limeade concentrate.
+For those who don’t drink, set out some ice-cold Mexican Cokes or a festive punch with a liter of ginger ale and one can each frozen raspberry lemonade concentrate and frozen limeade concentrate.
 Garnish with lemons and limes.

 Deck Out the Table